-Topic Overview Year 10 Fundamentals of Fitness challenges students to prepare for VCE Physical Education by engaging them in theory and practical based sessions that cover the principles of training methods and lifelong health and fitness.
-All sessions allow students to make links between theory and practice and demonstrate their understanding through human movement, coursework, research tasks and an exam.
+Topic Overview Year 10 Fundamentals of Fitness challenges students to analyse their personal habits by engaging them in theory and practical based sessions that cover fitness components and fitness testing, sport and injury prevention and nutrition and healthy eating choices.
 Content/Skills In Fundamentals of Fitness, students learn: A range of different types of training methods.
 The different types of fitness principles including health related components and skill related components.
 How to use the fitness principles when designing your own fitness program.
 How fitness components relate to training.
 How the FITT principles relate to training.
 How to incorporate this knowledge and understanding into gym sessions or community sports.
 Students will participate in a range of activities that enable them to put the theory into practice.
 These activities will range from different training methods like circuit, HITT and weight training, to minor games or laboratory activities.
 Acute and chronic adaptations to exercise and their impact on our overall fitness and wellbeing.
-Assessment Throughout the semester students will complete a range of assessment pieces including: Exams / Structured questions.
-Research tasks.
-Visual presentations (Posters/PowerPoints)
+Assessment Throughout the semester students will complete a range of assessment pieces including: Exams / Structured questions Research tasks Visual presentations (Posters/PowerPoints)